 Example: Team collaboration assessment.

-An organization might use group activities or case studies where candidates must work together to solve a problem.
+An organisation might use group activities or case studies where candidates must work together to solve a problem.
 This assesses their communication, conflict resolution, and teamwork skills, crucial in collaborative work environments.
+You can also check out our English Communication Skill Test which evaluates candidates' ability to communicate effectively and identifies candidates who can articulate ideas clearly and interact confidently in English-speaking environments.

 Cognitive Ability Test